Series / Balala The Fairies

 Outside of the human world, there is a magical world where human fairies are capable of using magic, ruled by the powerful Fairy Queen.
 However, there's also the presence of dark magic, which is forbidden from study or use.
 Luna, a fairy imprisoned for such research, escapes from her cell and steals a Power Crystal

 unguarded from the queen's throne room.
-Despite predicting such an incident would happen, the queen tries the fairy guardian of the stone Shirley, who was absent from her duties at the time.
+Despite predicting such an incident would happen, the queen tries the fairy guardian of the stone Xiao Lan (Shirley/Sally in English) who was absent from her duties at the time.
 As punishment, she is sealed within a magical box and sent to the human world, not able to return until the stone is returned and Luna captured.

-The magical box falls into the hands of two sisters, the underachiever Maggie and the Teen Genius
+The magical box falls into the hands of two sisters, the underachiever Mei Qi/Maggie and the Teen Genius

-Michelle, after it scares the owner of the shop where it was found.
-Shirley emerges from the box and tells them of her mission, disguised as a babysitter so she can train the girls to become magic users themselves.
+Mei Xue/Michelle, after it scares the owner of the shop where it was found.
+Xiao Lan emerges from the box and tells them of her mission, disguised as a babysitter so she can train the girls to become magic users themselves.
 But they encounter Lili, a jealous classmate who rivals the sisters and becomes the pupil of the Big Bad

 in her campaign to cause havoc.

-Currently has three seasons with one of them animated.
-An animated version featuring a fourth main character, Xiao Qian.
+Currently has five seasons with four of them animated.
+The first animated series featuring a fourth main character, Xiao Qian.
 The live-action show consists of 52 episodes.

 A series of films were also released, starting their release in January 2013.